Hyman-Cheung/ColorSwitch/README.md

 # 🎮 Color Switching Game

-The Color Switch Game is a fast-paced mobile game that tests your reaction time.
-Inspired by popular brain-training apps, it creates a unique cognitive challenge by pairing color names with mismatched hues.
-It's a fun, engaging way to train your decision-making and speed under pressure.
+The Color Switch Game is a fast-paced mobile game built with Android Studio for the Android system.
+Inspired by popular brain-training apps, this native experience tests your reaction time by pairing color names with mismatched hues.
+It's a fun, engaging way to train your cognitive decision-making and speed under pressure.

 ### 🚀 Try It Now
 <a href="https://Hyman-Cheung.github.io/ColorSwitchingGame_AndroidStudio">